Fostering Relations with Technological Partners

 Under the conditions of a lockdown, both your team and your clients are cut off from attending physical meetings.
 Video conferencing platforms are now a new standard, so do your best to accommodate clients' preferences.
-As a software development company, based in Bulgaria and Macedonia, with clients predominantly from Northwestern Europe, UK and the USA, we were already used to communicating with our partners this way.
+As a software development company, based in Bulgaria and North Macedonia, with clients predominantly from Northwestern Europe, UK and the USA, we were already used to communicating with our partners this way.

 We found it’s a successful strategy to continue being a source of helpful materials for our technological partners.
 One way or another, sharing meaningful solutions and expertise on different topics, or hosting interactive webinars are a good way to start.

 Some of your partners might have been severely affected by the crisis and might still be struggling.
 Reach out to them and narrow down the clients that have been most affected.
 Take the time to listen to the issues they are facing, see yourself as a sounding board and offer practical advice from your own experience.
 Make sure they know you are willing to continue the conversation and help them towards a full business recovery.

 At Melon, we were also thinking of ways to help other organizations struggling to ensure business continuity.
 This is why in March 2020, at the beginning of the Bulgarian and North Macedonian lockdown, we made Melon Learning - a platform for online employee training, quizzes, and surveys, free to use.